DNPLab/DNPLab/docs/source/hydrationGUI.rst

 Terminal outputs
 ================

-The terminal will display processing and calculation progress as well as standard deviations of the T1 fits and κσ, including the imported κσ if a Workup was found.
+The terminal will display processing and calculation progress as well as standard deviations of the T1 fits and κ\ :sub:`σ`, including the imported κ\ :sub:`σ` if a Workup was found.

 .. figure:: _static/images/hydrationGUI_terminal.png
     :width: 400